HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2/customizations.md

     Your styling changes should be visible when you start a new search.

-## Styling the search components
+## Styling search components

 This section explains the default styles for search components and how to customize them.

 ### Default styling

 Each component comes with default styles.
-See the following examples of different default styles below.
+See the following examples of different default styles:

 ```scss
 dx-button::part(button) {